How to Choose a Martial Arts School

 They also started making up techniques for competitions.
 Again, losing the original style’s overall flavor and effectiveness.
 Eventually, because so many of the “Karate” schools were doing this, it became known as MMA… and eventually morphed into just a sport.

 Unless you’re attracted to this type of competition, I personally would recommend finding a system or method as listed above to perfect and work toward a goal.
-That way you have something tangible and a method that has been tried and perfected over hundreds of years.
+That way, you have something tangible and a method that has been tried and perfected over hundreds of years.

 There are Different Types of Schools

-Now that you have a good understanding of what type of school you might want to try based on the above information, you now must decide what your overall goal is and which schools might meet those criteria.
+Now that you have a good understanding of what type of school you might want to try based on the above information, you must decide what your overall goal is and which schools might meet those criteria.

 System or Style Schools

 These schools have a traditional outlook.
-They have rituals that they follow from ancient traditions such as bowing, terminology, testing, routines (choreographed movements), weapons, and a progressive ranking system.
+They have rituals that they follow from ancient traditions, such as bowing, terminology, testing, routines (choreographed movements), weapons, and a progressive ranking system.

 Self-Defense